Mo45/Rust-Server-Website-Template/README.md

 # Rust-Server-Website-Template
-PHP Template for Rust server
+Website Template for Rust server

-**Rust-Server-Website-Template** is a basic PHP/CSS template for Rust server website.
+**Rust-Server-Website-Template** is a responsive, dynamically updated PHP/CSS template for Rust server website.
 It is build with Bootstrap 4 and Rust-Servers.Info API.

+## Demo

+See a demo at https://rust-servers.info/demo/

 ## Features